DockerJamaica/docker.training/react/index.rst

 This will speed up the Docker build process as our local dependencies will not be sent to the Docker daemon.

-Building the React + Mobx Docker Image
+Building the React + Redux Docker Image
 +++++++++++++++++++++++++++++++++++++++

 Build and tag the Docker image::